stream-protocol/nft-marketplace/README.md

 - Auction end time
 - Reservation price

-Additionally, Metaplex includes a novel concept of the participation NFT.
+Additionally, NFT marketplace includes a novel concept of the participation NFT.
 Each bidding participant can be rewarded a unique NFT for participating in the auction.

 The creator of an auction also has the ability to configure a minimal price that should be charged for redemption, with the option to set it as "free".